 1. Landmark Society of Western New York’s House & Garden Tour

 These tours offer a glimpse into how Rochester’s past is enhanced by modern culture, architecture and technology.
 Expert volunteers are available in each home to tell its story and answer any questions.
-Tours take place typically in early-June and have included:
+Tours take place typically in early-June.

-Explore unique gardens around Rochester each year in late-June.
+Explore unique gardens around Rochester each year in late-July.
 You will receive a beautiful guidebook with detailed directions to each garden, photos, and stories written by the gardeners themselves.
-Past tour locations include:

 A day of visual delights as Maplewood swings open the doors in early-September to several beautiful and architecturally unique homes in the historic Maplewood district.